-3 Sulfur injection rates and burden
+3 Sulfur injection rates, burden, and efficiency

-The feedback algorithm calculates the required injection amount per injection location after each year of the simulation, based on the surface temperature deviations from the target temperatures.
+- The feedback algorithem calculates the required injection amount per injection location after each year of the simulation, based on the surface temperature deviations from the target temperatures.
 For all of the cases, a larger fraction of the injection was placed into the Southern Hemisphere (SH) (Fig. 2).
 For Geo SSP5-85 1.5, the injections were mainly placed at 30°N and 30°S, with a slightly smaller amount in the Northern Hemisphere (NH).
 Only half of the amount that was used at 30°S was required at 15°S and almost no injection was required at 15°N to achieve the predefined temperature goals.
-For the Geo SSP5-34-OS 1.5 and Geo SSP5-34-OS 2.0 experiments, most injections were placed at 30°N, 30°S, and 15°S. After 2080 for Geo SSP5-34-OS 1.5 (2070 for Geo SSP5-34-OS 2.0) only injections in the SH were needed, and injections at 15°S dominated.
+For the Geo SSP5-34-OS 1.5 and Geo SSP5-34-OS 2.0 experiments, most injections were placed at 30°N, 30°S, and 15°S. After 2080 for Geo SSP534-OS 1.5 (2070 for Geo SSP5-34-OS 2.0) only injections in the SH were needed, and injections at 15°S dominated.
 As a result, the sulfate loading is significantly larger over the SH than the NH.
-This is in contrast to what has been simulated in Geo RCP8.5 1.5 (GLENS), where more injections were required in the NH in order to achieve the same temperature targets (Tilmes et al., 2018).
-An in depth investigation is needed in future studies to understand the differences using the two different CESM model versions.
-However, differences may be in part connected to differences in the ocean response, described in Section 4, and may be a result of differences in anthropogenic sulfur emissions between SSP5-85 and RCP8.5.

-Differences between the 3 SAG experiments and the Geo RCP85 1.5 also arise in terms of accumulated SO2 injection amount (Table 1) and aerosol burden with regard to sulfur injections per year (Fig. 3).
-The maximum injection amount in Geo SSP5-85

-1.5 is 48 TgSO2 per year with a total burden reaching up to 25 TgS.
-This results in an accumulated injection amount of 1710 and 1620 TgSO2, respectively, for the two ensemble members by the end of the century (Table 1).
-In contrast, Geo RCP85 1.5 required a larger injection with an accumulated injection amount of 2056 TgSO2 and a corresponding burden of 28 TgS.
-The correlation between sulfur burden and injection rate is similar between Geo RCP85 1.5 and Geo SSP5-85 1.5 (Fig.3, panel b), which concludes that production, transport and removal processes in the two WACCM versions are similar.
-The reason for the slightly smaller required injection amount in Geo SSP5-85 1.5 compared to Geo RCP8.5 1.5 could be differences in the baseline scenarios, which specify a larger sulfate burden in the troposphere in SSP5-85 compared to RCP8.5 (not shown).
+This is in contrast to what has been simulated in Geo RCP8.5 1.5 (GLENS), where more injections were required in the NH in order to achieve the same temperature targets (Tilmes) - et al., 2018).
+An in depth investigation is needed in future studies to understand the differences using the two different CESM model versions, however, differences may be in part connected to differences in the ocean response, described in Section 4, and potentially as a result of differences in anthropogenic sulfur emissions. - Differences between the 3 SAG experiments and the Geo RCP85 1.5 also arise in terms of injection amount and the resulting aerosol burden (Table 1 and Fig. 3).
+The maximum injection amount in Geo SSP5-85 1.5 is 48 TgSO2 per year with a total burden reaching up to 25 TgS.
+This results in an accumulated injection amount of 1710 TgSO2 by the end of the century (Table 1).
+In contrast, Geo RCP85 1.5 required a larger injection with an accumulated injection amount of 2056 TgSO2 and - 180 a corresponding burden of 28 TgS.
+The correlation between sulfur burden and injection rate is similar between Geo RCP85 1.5 and Geo SSP5-85 1.5 (Fig.3, bottom panel), which concludes that production, transport and removal processes in the two WACCM versions are similar.
+The reason for the slightly smaller required injection amount in Geo SSP5-85 1.5 compared to Geo RCP8.5 1.5 could be differences in the baseline scenarios, which specify a larger sulfate burden in the tropospheric in SSP5-85 compared to RCP8.5 (not shown).